The A to Z Student Guide

 Under no circumstances must any student:

-- Bully or harass any other member of the college community.
-Our policy on bullying and harassment is available as part of our Behaviour Management procedures for students on the college’s website.
-Please click here: Bullying and Harassment Policy.
+• Bully or harass any other member of the college community.
+Our policy on bullying and harassment is available as part of our Student Behaviour Management procedures for students on the college’s website.
+Please click here: Student Behaviour Policy.
 If you experience, or witness, bullying either in college or online, the most important thing to do is tell someone.
 You can speak to your teacher(s), Personal Tutor, Guidance Manager or any member of the Student Services team.

-- If you are meeting friends who aren’t at BHASVIC please do this off-site.
+• If you are meeting friends who aren’t students at BHASVIC, please do this off-site.

 Please remember to:

-- Wear your student lanyard with your college ID card whilst on college premises and ensure it is visible at all times. *If you forget it, you should collect a temporary ID wristband from Reception, Student Services or the Library.
+1. Carry or wear your student lanyard with your college ID card whilst on college premises and ensure it is with you at all times. *If you forget it, you should collect a temporary ID wristband from Reception, Student Services or the Library.
 You will need your card to access college services e.g., the Library, and to sit examinations.
+Safety Alert: Please ensure you do not wear lanyards when travelling in a vehicle.

-- Check your BHASVIC email daily and the Student Bulletin on the VLE regularly for important news and information.
+2. Check your BHASVIC email daily and the front page of the VLE (Virtual Learning Environment) regularly for important news and information.

-Failure to abide by the rules above may lead to disciplinary action, temporary suspension and/or meetings with parents/carers.
+Failure to abide by the rules above may lead to disciplinary action, including meetings with parents/Carers and temporary or permanent suspension.

 You must attend all timetabled lessons and tutorials.
-You must be available for 1 to 1 appointments, given appropriate notice, with members of staff throughout the college day.
+You must be available for 1-1 appointments, given appropriate notice, with members of staff throughout the college day.

-If your attendance falls below 90% for no good reason by the end of the Spring Term you may jeopardise your place at the college and will be required to pay a £50 contribution towards the costs of your exams and assessment.
+If your attendance falls below 90% for no good reason by the end of the Spring Term you may jeopardise your place at the college.

 Bike racks are provided on the college site.
 Please do not lock your bikes against any railings around the college.
 We advise you to use a security code, lock it with a D-lock and obtain insurance cover for your bicycle.
 The college takes no responsibility for bikes left on the premises.